askeluv/askeluv.github.com/source/about/index.markdown

 Apart from blogging about the topics above, I'll use this blog to share some of my hobby projects.

 Like many others, I spend [most of my time working](http://www.getchronos.com/s?id=b7oi_knQxRj5I3UUa3WjIw) (thanks, [Chronos](https://www.getchronos.com)!).
-What I do is consulting, specifically in Information Management consulting.
+What I do is consulting, specifically Information Management consulting.
 This basically means I help large corporations and organisations use data, analyses and facts to make better decisions.

 You might call me a [data scientist](http://www.economist.com/node/15557443), and I wouldn't argue.